Steinz0/FootBallGame-Apprentissage/README.md

 ### Users

-MongoDB again, this dataset records all party IDs for each of the users.
+This dataset (MongoDB) records all party IDs for each of the users.

 For each element:
  - name